 If you are given contrast by mouth, you may have diarrhea or constipation after the procedure.

-Otherwise you don't need any special care after a CT scan of the chest.
-You may go back to your usual diet and activities unless your health care provider advises you differently.
+Otherwise, you don’t need any special care after a CT scan of the chest.
+You may go back to your usual diet and activities unless your healthcare provider tells you differently.